 - Subjects

 - Like/ dislikes/hates

 - Abilities good at, bad at

 - Timetable -what period?

 - Activities in free time

 - Verbs basic verbs and sentence structure

+- Describing people and activities using adjectives past and present

 Students will also examine the life of a typical Japanese teenager.